 Cold Remedy #1: Drink plenty of fluids to help break up your congestion.
-Drinking water or juice will prevent dehydration and keep your throat moist.
-You should drink at least 8 to 10 eight-ounce glasses of water daily.
+Drinking water or juice will help prevent dehydration and keep your throat moist.
+Most people should drink at least 8 to 10 eight-ounce glasses of fluid daily.
 Include fluids such as water, sports drinks, herbal teas, fruit drinks, or ginger ale.
 Your mother's chicken soup might help too!
-(Limit cola, coffee, and other drinks with caffeine because it acts like a diuretic and may dehydrate you.)

-Cold Remedy #2: Inhale steam to ease your congestion and drippy nose.
-Hold your head over a pot of boiling water and breathe through your nose.
+Cold Remedy #2: Inhale steam to ease your congestion and stuffy nose.
+Hold your head over a pot of boiling water and breathe slowly through your nose.
 Be careful.
-If the steam burns your nose, breathe in more slowly.
-You can buy a humidifier, but the steam will be the same as the water on the stove.
-Moisture from a hot shower with the door closed, saline nasal spray, or a room humidifier is just as helpful to ease congestion.
+Don't let the steam burn your nose.
+You can also use a humidifier to get the same effect.
+Moisture from a hot shower with the door closed or saline nasal spray is just as helpful to ease congestion.

 Cold Remedy #3: Blow your nose often, but do it the proper way.
 It's important to blow your nose regularly when you have a cold rather than sniffling mucus back into your head.
 But when you blow hard, pressure can carry germ-carrying phlegm back into your ear passages, causing earache.
 The best way to blow your nose is to press a finger over one nostril while you blow gently to clear the other.

 Cold Remedy #4: Use saline nasal sprays or make your own salt water rinse to irrigate your nose.
 Salt-water rinsing helps break nasal congestion while also removing virus particles and bacteria from your nose.
 Here's a popular recipe: